- OS Support

 - NXLog Add-Ons

-This module allows logs to be stored in Hadoop HDFS using the WebHDFS protocol.
+This module allows logs to be sent to an Apache Hadoop Distributed File System (HDFS) using the WebHDFS protocol.

 |To examine the supported platforms, see the list of installer packages in the Available Modules chapter.|